dashpradeep99/docker-complete-tutorial/6-networking.md

 	As you know, you can create this on any node (1-3).

-2. Verify the networks are all running.
+2. Verify the network was created.

 		$ docker network ls
 		NETWORK ID          NAME                DRIVER